A Sharp Threshold for Spanning 2-Spheres in Random 2-Complexes: Proof of Theorem

 \begin{proof} Let $H$ be a good graph on $m$ vertices.
-A pair of vertices, $\{i,j\}$ is \emph{optional} if $i$ and $j$ belong to the same white banana of $H$, and their distance on this banana is exactly $2$.
-Let $Opt(H)$ be the set of optional pairs, and note that if $H$ is obtained from some $H'$ in the erasure process described above, then during the erasure process only bananas between an optional pair can be erased.
-The number of optional pairs is no more than twice the total number of bananas, hence no more than $m$.
+We use the terminology of an optional pair, from the proof of Lemma \ref{lem:good}.
+The number of optional pairs for $H$ is no more than twice the total number of bananas, hence no more than $m$.
 If $H$ is a result of the erasure process then $H$ has, in particular, a distinguished banana $w(H)$ which has $k_0$ internal points.